 Sunrise House offers the following levels of addiction treatment care:

 - Residential Treatment (RT)

 - Partial Hospitalization Program (PHP)

 Sunrise House Photos

-After completing detox, which usually takes 5-7 days, the client is evaluated by our multidisciplinary treatment staff and begins his or her individualized treatment plan at the appropriate care level.
+The detox process generally takes 4-7 days but can take longer depending on the substance.
+After completing detox, you will be evaluated by our multidisciplinary treatment staff and begins your individualized treatment plan at the appropriate care level.

 Residential Treatment (RT)

 Sunrise House’s residential treatment is designed to help patients rethink their ideas of recovery and how the world around them can affect their addictive behaviors.
 This level of care provides a sober environment supported by supervision and 24/7 monitoring from medical and clinical staff in the structured residential setting of our facility.